peteroupc/peteroupc.github.io/random.md

 - SHOULD choose a PRNG that meets or exceeds the requirements of a [**statistical RNG**](#Statistical_RNGs) (except the seed is application-defined instead),
 - SHOULD choose a PRNG implementation with consistent behavior that will not change in the future,
 - ought to document the chosen PRNG being used as well as all the parameters for that PRNG,
-- ought to generate seeds for the PRNG that are likely to vary wildly from previous seeds, and
+- ought to generate seeds for the PRNG that are likely to vary wildly from previous seeds (see "[**Wildly Varying Seeds**](#Wildly_Varying_Seeds)"), and
 - SHOULD NOT seed the PRNG with floating-point numbers or generate floating-point numbers with that PRNG.

-> **Example:** An application could implement a seeded PRNG using a third-party library that specifically says it implements an algorithm mentioned in the [**statistical RNG examples**](#Examples_and_Non_Examples), and could initialize that PRNG using a bit sequence from a cryptographic RNG (see "[**Wildly Varying Seeds**](#Wildly_Varying_Seeds)").
+> **Example:** An application could implement a seeded PRNG using a third-party library that specifically says it implements an algorithm mentioned in the [**statistical RNG examples**](#Examples_and_Non_Examples), and could initialize that PRNG using a bit sequence from a cryptographic RNG.
 The developers could also mention the use of the specific PRNG chosen on any code that uses it, to alert other developers that the PRNG needs to remain unchanged.

 <a id=Seeded_PRNG_Use_Cases></a>
 ### Seeded PRNG Use Cases